alangrainger/obsidian-frontmatter-modified-date/README.md

 This is specified in [MomentJS format](https://momentjs.com/docs/#/displaying/format/).

 You should note that this doesn't necessarily need to be *only* a date.
 Moment format lets you put any free text inside square brackets `[]`.
 Some ways this might be useful in Obsidian is if you want to make your date into a link.

+#### Make the date into a link

 You would specific a link like this (which is surrounding Obsidian's normal wikilink brackets with extra square brackets):

 `[[[]YYYY-MM-DD[]]]`